MediLang/KadeDB/README.md

 - `-DCMAKE_BUILD_TYPE=Debug/Release/RelWithDebInfo`: Set build type (default: Debug)
 - `-DCMAKE_INSTALL_PREFIX=/path`: Set installation prefix (default: /usr/local)

+### Build Orchestration (Top-Level)

+- Build the C++ core with CMake/Ninja or Make in `cpp/`.
+- Build Rust services with Cargo in `rust/` (workspace-aware).
+- Build KadeDB-Lite with CMake in `lite/` using the appropriate toolchain file for your target (e.g., ARM).
+- There is no cross-language super-build; keep C++ and Rust build systems independent and join them at the FFI boundary.

 ### Development Workflow

 1. **Clone the repository** with submodules: